krustowski/rou2exOS/README.md

 ## How to test ICMP/SLIP

-Run the kernel in QEMU to get the `pty` number in stdout:
+Start a virtual machine to receive the `pty` handle:

 ```
-make run
+make run_iso

 char device redirected to /dev/pts/3 (label serial0)
 ```